Jan-9C/deathcounter_ocr/README.md

 # deathcounter_ocr

 A python script which detects death messages for Elden Ring by using Optical Character Recognition.
 The number of deaths is then displayed in a graphical user interfaces.
-And the number of deaths is saved between sessions.
+The number of deaths is saved between sessions.

 <br /><br />